DrGloo/DrGloo/README.md

 ### Hello, my name is Raishan 👋

 - 🧑🏻‍💻 I’m currently a independant developer
-- 🌱 I'm writing a lot of front-end code in React
+- 🌱 I'm writing a lot of front-end code in React & back-end in Java
 - 🤔 I'm learning more about Web3 development
 - 📌 https://raishanbernard.com